If a tendon injury has set you back, we'll help you move forward

 If you have been affected by a tendon injury we can help.
 If your injuries were caused by someone else's actions or negligence, you may be entitled to claim compensation.

-The latest 2021 data relating to tendon injuries at work is published by the Health and Safety Executive (HSE).
-The figures show that there were 480,000 recorded cases of tendon injuries and other musculoskeletal disorders (MSDs) in 2019/20.
+Recent Health and Safety Executive (HSE) research shows that there were 480,000 recorded cases of tendon injuries and other musculoskeletal disorders (MSDs) last year.

 A similar number of tendon injuries are seen each year by A&E departments.